pythonguis/python-qtwidgets/README.md

 For explanations of the individual widgets and APIs see [the custom widget library on LearnPyQt](https://www.learnpyqt.com/widgets/).

+All code is licensed MIT/BSDv2, alternate licensing available on request.
+Feel free to use in your own projects.

 More custom widgets will follow, *if you have ideas just let me know!*